 - Downtown Emergency Services Center shelter (DESC) and services for homeless adults/Seattle

-Here are links to recent publications of my essays (and a fiction piece) from the Soul Stories collection (a work in progress):
+Here are links to publications of my essays (and a fiction piece) from my Soul Stories project:

 - Ensign, J. (November 2016) “Listen, Carefully” in Electric Literature/Okey-Panky.